 Marshall Vintage Reissue: 1987x (pre-2003 w/o Marshall factory effects loop), 1959 (w/o effects loop), 2245THW (handwired JTM 45 reissue), 1959 YJM

 Marshall Studio*: This new series of mini 20 watt heads require the removal of the L bracket and thumbscrew so that the units can fit into the PCB-mounted socket in the amp which does not use a base tube shield.

-NOTE: Hot Mod V2s that have an “H” “H+” or “SC” marking on the bottom plate ARE already compatible with the following Studio series heads.
-If your Hot Mod V2 does NOT have these markings, email [email protected] and I can upgrade your wiring for free (just include $10 to cover return shipping) so that your HMV2 can be compatible with a wider range of amps including the Marshall Studio Series heads.
+*NOTE: Standard non-reverse wired Hot Mod V2s that have an “H” “H+” or “SC” marking on the bottom plate ARE already compatible with the following Studio series heads.
+If your Hot Mod V2 does NOT have these markings, email [email protected] and I can upgrade your wiring for FREE (just include $8 to cover return shipping) so that your HMV2 can be compatible with a wider range of amps including the Marshall Studio Series heads.
 All standard-wired Lynch Mod and 2021 HOT MOD V2 EVO models are already fully compatible with the SV/SC heads.

-Recent Marshall Reissue Amps: Order Reverse Wire Reissue (RI) version of the Hot Mod V2 to fit the HMV2 into the following amps below:
+Order Reverse Wire Reissue (RI) version of the Hot Mod V2/Lynch Mod to use with the following amps: